MouseHatGames/The-Ultimate-Nerd-Game/Assets/_original assets/Resources/readme.txt

 Changelog:

+v0.2.2 | 2018-03-23

+* button and lever hitboxes are slightly bigger; you no longer need to look exactly at them to interact with them
+* player movement is much smoother; the player's position is now updated every frame instead of at a fixed rate of 50 times per second
+* the fullscreen checkboxes in the options menu and the game launcher are now synchronized
+* added a hotkey to toggle fullscreen, default binding F11
+* you can no longer create a new board if you're not looking at a valid location to start placing one
+* rotation lock no longer resets to off when you place a board
+* further reduced visual errors on displays and color displays
+* fixed sometimes placing a component when flipping a switch
+* fixed snapping pegs sometimes snapping when they shouldn't

 v0.2.1 | 2018-03-20 (but later!)

 * pressing the non-numpad enter in the New Board menu now places the board you're creating